ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

      false = do not estimate obs. uncertainties from mean values
    * filename_add: legacy feature: arbitrary string to be added to all filenames of plots and netcdf output produced (default = "")
+   * legend_filter: do not show individual datasets in legend that are of project "legend_filter" (default = "")
    * mask_ts_sea_ice: true = mask T < 272 K as sea ice (only for variable "ts");
      false = no additional grid cells masked for variable "ts"
+   * multiobs_exclude: list of *observational* datasets to be excluded when calculating uncertainty estimates from multiple observational datasets (see also multiobs_uncertainty)
+   * multiobs_uncertainty: calculate uncertainty estimates from multiple observational datasets (true, false); by default, all "obs", "obs6", "obs4mips" and "native6" datasets are used; any of such datasets can be explicitely excluded when also specifying "multiobs_exclude"
    * styleset: "CMIP5", "DEFAULT" (if not set, clouds_taylor.ncl will create a color table and symbols for plotting)
    * timemean: time averaging; annualclim (default) = 1 plot annual mean;
      seasonalclim = 4 plots (DJF, MAM, JJA, SON)
    * valid_fraction: used for creating sea ice mask (mask_ts_sea_ice = true):
      fraction of valid time steps required to mask grid cell as valid data
+   * var: short_name of variable to process (default = "" - use first variable
+     in variable list)

    *Required settings (variables)*